Ultrasound - Pelvis

 For a transrectal ultrasound, a protective cover is placed over the transducer.
 It is lubricated and then placed into the rectum.

-The patient usually lies on his or her side, facing away from the examiner, with the knees and hips slightly flexed.
+Usually, you lie on your side, facing away from the examiner, with your knees and hips slightly flexed.

 Doppler sonography is performed using the same transducer.